 1 tsp. chili sauce

-1 TBSP cornstarch (added to the cold chicken broth and whisked, the cornstarch thickens the sauce)
+1 TBSP cornstarch (added to the cold chicken broth and whisk, the cornstarch thickens the sauce)

 ½ tsp.
 Turmeric